getodk/javarosa/dag.md

 - `TriggerableDag.initializeTriggerables(...)` receives the form's root reference, which resolves to all triggerables declared in the form because the root reference is always an ancestor of any target reference in the form.

 ### 3 - Something changes while answering a form

+#### A note on repeats
+To ensure correctness, JavaRosa could evaluate every triggerable with a target inside the repeat for every repeat instance.
+In fact, this has been tried before but it slows repeat addition, deletion, and value updates too much to be practical.
+It's most common to have expressions in repeats only refer to other nodes in the repeat in which case there's no need to update every instance.

+In general, expressions inside a repeat are only evaluated when a new instance of that repeat is added and only for that new instance.
+However, if an expression in the repeat references the generic repeat (e.g. `count(../../repeat)` or `position(..)`) or a node outside the repeat which itself references the generic repeat, then that expression is evaluated for all repeat instances.
+See `TriggerableDag.getTriggerablesAffectingAllInstances`.

+`TriggerableDagTest` has several ignored tests that highlight cases that aren't correctly updated.
+A more correct but still performant solution would likely require static analysis on expressions to identify things like predicates or `sum` function calls.

 #### a - A value changes